onny/meinantrag/README.md

-# eintopf-radar-sync
+# mail-quota-warning

-Small script to sync events of an radar.quad.net group to a specific Eintopf instance.
+Small script to check a configured list of IMAP accounts for mailbox quota and send a warning mail in case a specific threashold is exceeded.

 ## Installation